linuxdeepin/deepin-manual/manual-assets/professional/deepin-font-manager/en_US/index.md

 When the font is installed successfully, you can view its installation location via File Manager.

-Right-click to select **Display in file manager** in the font sets list on the Font Manager interface to view the specific installation location.
+Right-click and select **Display in file manager** in the font sets list on the Font Manager interface to view the specific installation location.

 ### Preview Fonts